bfeitknecht/vault/sem2/DDCA/PV/notes/DDCA-recapped.md

 >[!check] Yes
 >- We have a single cycle processor that works at 1GHz.
 The idea is to have a 10-stage pipeline pipelining to improve performance.
 What is the theoretical max frequency?
 >- We use pipeline registers with a 20ps setup time, 0ps hold time and a 30 ps propagation/contamination delay.
 If everything else needed for pipelining can be done without ill effects, what is the max frequency we can achieve.
-What other effects do you expect would reduce this theoretical performance, name three different aspects, describe one of them.
+>- What other effects do you expect would reduce this theoretical performance?
+Name three different aspects, describe one of them.

 >[!fail] No
 >- a